-We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of Rogers State University (the University), an organizational unit of the Regents of the University of Oklahoma (the Regents), which is a component unit of the State of Oklahoma, which comprise the statement of net position as of June 30, 2015, and the related statements of revenues, expenses, and changes in net position and cash flows for the year then ended, and the related notes to the financial statements and have issued our report thereon dated October 21, 2015.
-Our report includes emphasis of matters paragraphs describing the adoption of new accounting standards in the fiscal year ended June 30, 2015, the acknowledgement that the University is an organizational unit of the Regents and these financial statements reflect only the assets, liabilities and revenues and expenses of the University and not the Regents as a whole.
-The Rogers State University Foundation (the Foundation) has been presented as part of the reporting entity.
-This legally separate organization was audited by other auditors.
-The Foundation was not audited in accordance with Government Auditing Standards.
+We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of Rogers State University (the University), an organizational unit of the Regents of the University of Oklahoma (the Regents), which is a component unit of the State of Oklahoma, which comprise the statement of net position as of June 30, 2016, and the related statements of revenues, expenses, and changes in net position and cash flows for the year then ended, and the related notes to the financial statements, which collectively comprise the University's basic financial statements, and have issued our report thereon dated October 25, 2016.
+Our report includes a reference to other auditors who audited the financial statements of Rogers State University Foundation (the Foundation), the University's discretely presented component unit, as described in our report on the University's financial statements.
+The financial statements of the Foundation were not audited in accordance with Government Auditing Standards and accordingly this report does not include reporting on internal control over financial reporting or instances of reportable noncompliance with the Foundation.
+Our report also includes an emphasis of matter paragraph describing the acknowledgement that the University is an organizational unit of the Regents and these financial statements reflect only the assets, liabilities, and revenues and expenses of the University and not the Regents as a whole.